ivg313/joplin-docsify/README.md

 https://gitlab.com/stavros/notes

 ## ToDo
-- fix creating empty folders
+- make folder only for public notes
 - remake SUMMARY.md generator to _sidebar.md
 - test images/videos/etc export
 - See if the hyperlinks from Note to Note are working